Using Premia and Nsp for Constructing a Risk Management Benchmark for Testing Parallel Architecture: Practical experiments

 The computation times needed to price the whole portfolio are fairly the same no matter how the objects are sent by the master process, see Tab.~\ref{tab-portfolio}.
-Even a naive load balancing as the one described in Fig.~\ref{load-balance} enables to achieve very good speedup ratios as with $256$ nodes, the speedup ratio is still better than $0.8$.
-Keeping increasing the number of nodes does not reduce the computation time accordingly because the cost of an atomic pricing is definitely too small.
+Even a naive load balancing as the one described in Fig.~\ref{load-balance} enables to achieve very good speedup ratios; with $256$ nodes, the speedup ratio is still better than $0.8$.
+However, still increasing the number of nodes does not reduce the computation time accordingly because the average cost of a single pricing problem is too small compared to the time spent in communications.
+Therefore, many nodes are waiting for some more work to do, which diminishes the speedup ratio.

 \tabcap{13.5cm}